matthewbrake/zenergy-1/DEPLOYMENT_GUIDE.md

 firebase login
 ```

 Follow the prompts to log in with your Google account.
-Then, initialize Firebase:
+Then, initialize Firebase Hosting:

 ```bash
 firebase init hosting